 The next three nutrients are considered primary nutrients.
 Nitrogen, phosphorus, and potassium do need to be replenished in turf periodically throughout the growing season.
 The last three nutrients are only necessary once in a while and can be applied either as fertilizer or lime.

 The remaining seven nutrients required for growing healthy grass are called micronutrients.
-These include copper, manganese, iron, zinc, boron, chlorine, and molybdenum and are only required in tiny amounts and rarely supplied during fertilization.
+These include copper, manganese, iron, zinc, boron, chlorine, and molybdenum and are only needed in tiny amounts and rarely supplied during fertilization.
 Iron can sometimes be used on grass to encourage a darker green without promoting additional growth.

 Each nutrient has a specific role in producing healthy and beautiful lawns.
 Nitrogen and phosphorus are required for many of the plant’s normal functions, whereas many of the rest are only responsible for inducing a few chemical reactions.
 In plain English, nitrogen and phosphorus are among the most crucial ingredients required for healthy turf.

 Minerals and nutrients must be in certain forms to be of value to your lawn.
 For example, there is a significant amount of nitrogen found in the atmosphere.
 However, this form of nitrogen does little to benefit grass.
 Nitrates or ammonia, however, are nitrogen compounds found in the soil that is the crucial compound necessary for grass to be able to photosynthesize.
-They are in a soluble form, which are then taken into the plant’s root systems through water and allow it to turn the desired deep green we expect from healthy lawns.
-At times, microorganisms in the soil can take up a good portion of the available nitrates or ammonia in the soil before the grass is able to absorb it.
+They are in a soluble form, which is then taken into the plant’s root systems through water and allow it to turn the desired deep green we expect from healthy lawns.
+At times, microorganisms in the soil can take up a good portion of the available nitrates or ammonia in the soil before the grass can absorb it.

 Bio-Nutrient Based Fertilizers